yossef-elmahdy/Smart-Home-Demo/README.md

 A smart home is an undergraduate project made for "Sensors" course, was taught by Dr.Eman El-Gendy 2019, computer engineering major.
 It was made using `Arduino` Uno.

 Note:
-1. You need download (Arduino IDE)[https://www.arduino.cc/en/software] to be able to use the code.
+1. You need download [Arduino IDE](https://www.arduino.cc/en/software) to be able to use the code.
-2. You can try the code using simulation software like: (Proteus)[https://www.labcenter.com/] or (Tinkercad)[https://www.tinkercad.com/learn/circuits], or you can implement the hardware design of the code.
+2. You can try the code using simulation software like: [Proteus](https://www.labcenter.com/) or [Tinkercad](https://www.tinkercad.com/learn/circuits), or you can implement the hardware design of the code.

 ## Used Components
 - Arduino Uno                           ==> Centralized Control